-We have applied this method to several tissues including the muscles of the calf (Figure 4).
-At rest, the waveforms in the voxels of the soleus and gastrocnemius have a waveform that is similar to the "normal" resting waveform (Figure 5, left).
-However, with repeated "toe stand" exercise, the calf muscle becomes oxygen depleted so that in the post-exercise period, most of the voxels show waveforms similar to ischemic waveforms (Figure 5, center).
-After 5 minutes of rest, the muscles are still in the process of recovering (Figure 5, right).
-We plan to use this method to identify normal and ischemic tissue.
+At rest, the waveforms in the voxels of the soleus and gastrocnemius have a waveform that is similar to the "normal" resting waveform (Figure 5, "TPI before exercise").
+However, with repeated "toe stand" exercise, the calf muscle becomes oxygen depleted so that in the post-exercise period, most of the voxels show waveforms similar to ischemic waveforms (Figure 5, "0:15 after").
+After 5 minutes of rest, the muscles are still in the process of recovering (Figure 5, "4:45 after").
+The "typical" resting TPI waveform (right edge of image) has a "dicrotic wave" (second peak) on the descending portion of the waveform (highest of 4) that indicates relative vasoconstriction.
+Immediately after exercise, the dicrotic wave is absent in the waveform (lowest of 4) indicating vasodilation, and slowly regains the dicrotic wave as the tissue oxygenation is restored.